In October, Crews actively supports the French League against Cancer #CrewsEnRose

 • Content creator or no-code product builder

-All these professions can be prepared for through Crews' professional training courses, which are both financeable and adapted to independent living.
+All these professions can be prepared through Crews' professional training programs, which are eligible for funding and designed for independent learning.

-Working from home: a structured and instructive project
+Working from home: a structured and formative project

-Work from home is more than just a trend: it's a new standard in many digital professions.
-It offers great opportunities if you're well trained, structured and motivated.
-At Crews, we support people who want to work differently, from anywhere.
+Work from home is more than a trend; it's a new standard in many digital professions.
+It offers significant opportunities for those who are well-trained, organized, and motivated.
+At Crews, we support individuals who want to work differently, from anywhere.

 FAQ – Work from home

-There are three types of telecommuting: Regular (provided for by contract or rider, often weekly), Occasional (one-off, with the employer's agreement) and Exceptional (imposed in specific cases, such as during a health crisis).
-Each form has its own rules, but is governed by the French Labor Code.
+The three types of remote work are: Regular (stipulated by contract or addendum, often weekly), Occasional (ad hoc, with employer's agreement), and Exceptional (imposed in specific cases such as during a health crisis).
+Each form has its own rules but falls under the Labor Code.

 What are the rules for employees working from home?

-Teleworking employees must have the agreement of their employer (except in exceptional circumstances), respect their normal working hours, benefit from the right to disconnect and work under conditions equivalent to those in In-person.
+Teleworking employees must have their employer's consent (with exceptions), adhere to their usual working hours, benefit from the right to disconnect, and work under conditions equivalent to those in-person.
 The employer remains responsible for their health and safety.

 Is it legal to work remotely in France?

-Yes, telecommuting is legal in France if it is voluntary and accepted by both employer and employee, formulated in writing (agreement, charter or email) and compatible with the position held.
-The French Labor Code governs its implementation.
+Yes, teleworking is legal in France if it is voluntary and accepted by both employer and employee, formalized in writing (agreement, charter, or email), and compatible with the position held.
+The Labor Code regulates its implementation.

-Yes, Crews offers training that develops autonomy, rigor and professional tools through synchronous Online training.
+Yes, Crews offers Courses that develop autonomy, rigor, and professional tools through synchronous Online Courses.

 Read the article